andybeet/website/_posts/2025-02-15-enhancing_rpackages.md

 Adding a guide with instructions on how users can contribute to your package is worthwhile if you want to avoid potential future headaches!
 Although this does depend on whether people actually read the guidelines, which often they don't!
 This then begs the question, why bother?
 Well the answer is, you can point people to the document when needed without having to waste time explaining the process each time.
 The same applies to a [code of conduct](https://www.jessesquires.com/blog/2020/01/24/github-default-community-health-files/) document, outlining what you expect from contributors regarding behaviour and the type of environment you want to foster.

-Best practices often add these two documents as markdown, `.md`, files in the root of your repository with names `CODE_OF_CONDUCT.md` and `CONTRIBUTING.md`.
-A great templates can be found at [@jessesquires](https://github.com/jessesquires/.github) to get you started.
+Best practices often suggest to add these two documents as markdown, `.md`, files in the root of your repository with names `CODE_OF_CONDUCT.md` and `CONTRIBUTING.md`.
+A great template, to get you started, can be found at [@jessesquires](https://github.com/jessesquires/.github).

 Oh, once again `pkgdown` will take care of integrating them into your site automatically!